schuchert/wikispaces/pages/ruby/ruby.tutorials.tdd.UsingTddToDevelopABasicAlgorithm.md

 * Check in your work.

-### Refactoring Summary
+#### Refactoring Summary
 You just changed the implementation without breaking any tests, congratulations.
 Having done this, you have a collection of tokens to work with rather than looking at a string to figure out if a left parenthesis represents a function call or groups an expression.

-## Back to supporting Functions
+### Back to supporting Functions
 You disabled the method for testing a function call to allow refactoring while keeping all tests passing.
 Now that the refactoring is complete, it is time to reintroduce that test.

 * Change the name of your test by removing the _.
 Run your tests and verify that you have one failing test.

 Throughout this exercise, you've been referring to the published algorithm on wikipedia.
 The algorithm mentions what to do when processing a right-parenthesis.
 Look at the operand stack and if it's a function, then put in the output.
 There's more than this, but you are not processing multiple parameters just yet.

 The algorithm also mentions what to do if the token is a function name.
-Your code won't know if a token is a constant or a function until the code hits a left parenthesis //**and look at the last element added to outputTokens**//.
+Your code won't know if a token is a constant or a function until the code hits a left parenthesis **and look at the last element added to outputTokens**.
 So that's where to start.

 * Update handle_paren (which is getting pretty long and unruly about now):
 {% highlight ruby %}